 Most brands offer these accessories in different sizes usually in terms of head circumference but others feature a one-size-fits-all design.

 Helmet sizes range from small to XL.
 But it’s important to note that the exact size differs greatly from one brand to the other as shown in the images below.

 Q: Which is the best type of padding for a boxing headgear?

 A: Well, this is a matter of personal preference.
-Foam is the most commonly used type of padding in headgears today perhaps because of its affordability.
+Foam is the most commonly used type of padding in headgear today perhaps because of its affordability.
 However, gel padding has received a good press in the recent pass citing its ability to retain its shape even with regular punches, unlike foam that decompresses and loses its shape after some time.

 Q: What type of enclosure system should I go with?

-A: Different headgears use different types of closing systems ranging from buckles to Velcro strap.
+A: Different headgear use different types of closing systems ranging from buckles to Velcro strap.
 Hands down, Velcro is the way to go if you are looking for a system that you can undo in a split second.
 It also offers excellent adjustability depending on the circumstances.
 The major drawback, however, is that it tends to stretch and lose its grip easily during intense workouts or fights.
 This causes the helmet to move around uncomfortably and may even block your vision or expose a part of your face to blows.

 Buckles don’t budge and this means that the helmet remains intact all the time.
 On the downside, most of them might take a few more seconds to undo.

 Q: Can I train in competition headgear?